In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Toppers Pizza franchise opportunity, including relevant news updates

-- 2017 average gross sales, cost of goods sold, gross profit, operating expenses, and EBITDA for all 19 restaurants that were open and continuously operated by the franchisor’s affiliate for a minimum of two full fiscal years as of December 31, 2017, and for all 16 restaurants that were open and continuously operated by the franchisor’s affiliate for a minimum of four full fiscal years as of December 31, 2017
+- 2018 average gross sales, cost of goods sold, gross profit, operating expenses, and EBITDA for 19 of 21 Toppers Pizza restaurants that were open and continuously operated by the franchisor’s affiliate for a minimum of one full fiscal year as of December 30, 2018

 Section I – Background Information

 17 Things You Need to Know About the Toppers Pizza Franchise

 Ad Campaign Draws Ire of Competitor Domino’s Pizza

 1. Last summer (2018), Toppers Pizza launched a new ad campaign titled “Us vs. Them,” to highlight the fact that Toppers makes its dough fresh in-house daily.
 The ad featured a truck with Domino’s logo and branding under the wording: “Them.
 Dough fresh off the semi.”
 Next to that, a Toppers worker was shown with a bag of flour under the words: “Us.
 Dough made fresh in-house daily.”

 🔐The Very Best of Franchise Chatter

 2. After the ad campaign went live, a customer sent the picture to Domino’s and a few days later, Toppers Pizza was hit with a cease and desist order.
 According to a report by CNBC, Domino’s order, written by legal department member Dawn Bushart, said, “It has recently been brought to our attention that your company’s marketing strategies include advertisement that defames our brand and incorporates our registered trademark.
 The use of the Domino’s logo in this fashion is damaging to our brand, unlawful, and an infringement of our federally registered trademark.”